restjohn/typescript_custom_dts_issue/README.md

 rm -rf lib test-lib
 npm run test_with_types
 ```
-The `test_with_types` scripts includes a step that copies the custom type
+The `test_with_types` script includes a step that copies the custom type
 definition files from `src` to `lib`.
 Now you will see that the the project
 builds correctly.
 However, this build requires an explicit compilation of
 `src`, then copying the `.d.ts` files, then compiling `test`, which defeats